 - Named after the Sun God, Surya

-Time Needed to Explore: 30 mins to 1 hour
+Time Needed to Explore: 30 minutes to 1 hour

 3- Divya Shila

-- Revere stone pillar radiating divine light
+- Revered stone pillar radiating divine light

 - Rituals performed before entering the temple